March is Women's History Month!

 Truly a dynamic leader, Lila Cockrell was a combination of “public servant” and "girl boss."
 After serving in the US Navy during World War II, as President of several chapters of the League of Women Voters in the 1950’s, and within San Antonio public policy for several years, Cockrell was elected as San Antonio Mayor in 1975.
 This historic election made her San Antonio's first female mayor, as well as one of the first female mayors of a major metropolitan area in the United States.

-The resident artist on our list, local poet and educator Carmen Tafolla is an internationally acclaimed Chicano writer, storyteller, performance artist, motivational speaker, and university educator (Professor of Transformative Children's Literature at the UTSA).
+The resident artist on our list, local poet and educator Carmen Tafolla is an internationally acclaimed Chicano writer, storyteller, performance artist, motivational speaker, and educator.
 Besides being the author of over 20 books, Tafolla was named San Antonio's first poet laureate in 2012 and Poet Laureate of Texas in 2015!
-Her work has received International acclaim, and she has been recognized by the National Association of Chicana and Chicano Studies for work which “gives voice to the peoples and cultures of this land.”
+Her work has received international acclaim, and she has been recognized by the National Association of Chicana and Chicano Studies for work which “gives voice to the peoples and cultures of this land.”
 Thank you for your inspiring work, Carmen!

 During a time when aviation was almost exclusively a “boy’s club,” Marjorie Stinson became the first female airmail pilot in the United States...when she was just 19 years old!
 Marjorie trained at the Wright Flying School, becoming the ninth person to earn her Fédération Aéronautique International license.
 The whole "female pilot" thing ran in the family...she later taught at the Stinson School of Flying, which was established by her mother.